AVSLab/basilisk/docs/source/Install/installOnMacOS.rst

    For other configure and build options, see :ref:`configureBuild`.
 This creates the Xcode project in ``dist3``.

+   ..
+Warning:: Note that the default configuration is building for Release.
+When you open the project in XCode, note
+        that you need to build for profiling.
+Otherwise you get errors about not being able to find appropriate conan installed libraries.

-   This process will verify that the minimum required Basilisk python packages are installed, and that the version is correct.
+   The ``python3 conanfile.py`` process will verify that the minimum required Basilisk python packages are installed, and that the version is correct.
 If not, the user is prompted to install the package with ``pip3`` in the system or user folder.